 POLICY: Changes to admission requirements and/or admission prerequisites for all academic programs require review and recommendation by the Admission and Academic Policy Committee.
-Changes, approved by the Academic Vice President, will be included in the next regularly scheduled revision of appropriate publications.
+Changes, approved by the Provost and Vice President for Academic Affairs, will be included in the next regularly scheduled revision of appropriate publications.